idiap/w2v2-air-traffic/README.md

 - `--dataset-name "experiments/data/atcosim_corpus/train" `
 -  `--eval-dataset-name "experiments/data/atcosim_corpus/test"`

-This snipped below can be used as:
+The snippet of code below can be used for fine-tuning directly a model:

 ```bash
 bash src/run_asr_fine_tuning.sh \